People & Songs - All Glory Be To Christ Lyrics

 All glory be to Christ

-All Glory Be To Christ Video
+Thumbnail for All Glory Be To Christ video

 "All Glory Be to Christ" is a contemporary hymn that has made a significant impact on the Christian community since its introduction.
 The song, performed by People & Songs, features lyrics written by Dustin Kensrue and was adapted to the tune of the traditional Scottish melody "Auld Lang Syne."
 It was released by Kings Kaleidoscope in 2013, and since then, it has been covered and performed by numerous artists, including the version by People & Songs, which has contributed to its growing popularity and influence within worship settings and beyond.